forkymcforkface/RGBPi-Extra/README.md

 After installing **RGBPi-Extra** you will now have a RGBPi-Extra folder within ports and within that the RGBPi-Extra launcher

 #### Retroarch Settings
 This allows you enable/disable retroarch features that are disabled by default in OS4.
 If you want to add more to it just edit /media/yourdrive/gameconfig/sys_override/global.cfg.
+Leaderboards are disabled when RGBPI-EXTRA is being used.
 #### Update Cores
 This allows you to updates cores to the lateset manually compiled version.
 There is a restore all cores button that will restore all default os4 core.
 #### System Manager